TheLeonsver1/bevy_swarm/README.md

 The name has static in it because it relies on Rust's type system and bevy's static queries, this means you need to define all actions at compile time.

 ## How to use
-Action components are regular bevy components which are wrappers on an f32 value!
+Well, the main feature of this crate is the reasoner macro, so let's use it and see what it does:

-For Example, for the following macro call:
+For the following macro call, for example:
 ```rs
 create_reasoner! {
     Dwarf{